brieuc-praud/Interpolation/README.md

 ### Conservative interpolation
-The conservation property arises from the fact that the field value in each cell of the target mesh is obtained as an average, weighted by the area of the intersections with the cells from the source mesh (see Farrell, P. E., & Maddison, J. R. "Conservative interpolation between volume meshes by local Galerkin projection" (2011)) for details).
+The conservation property arises from the fact that the field value in each cell of the target mesh is obtained as an average, weighted by the area of the intersections with the cells from the source mesh (see Farrell, P. E., & Maddison, J. R. "Conservative interpolation between volume meshes by local Galerkin projection" (2011) for details).
+This same paper explains how a linear time complexity is achieved using an advancing front algorithm while the naive approach has quadratic complexity.

 ### Intersection area
 The conservative interpolation relies on the computation of the area of the overlap between each cell of both meshes.